chaungochuynh45/Simple_Search_Engine_CS101Udacity/README.md

-# A simple search engine in Python from the Udacity course CS101.
+# A simple search engine in Python from Udacity course CS101.